Nevada DUI checkpoints are legal, but law enforcement must follow specific guidelines to ensure their legality. These guidelines include

 If the police fail to follow these protocols, your charges for driving through a roadblock may be reduced or dismissed.4

-5. Where do police commonly set up checkpoints?
+5. Where do police commonly conduct blitzes?

 6. What are the penalties for driving through DUI checkpoints without stopping?